 How Important Is it To Store Business Data Electronically?
 Plus The Top 6 Reasons You Need To Digitize Data Storage

 The longer your business is around and the larger it grows, the more data you’ll be storing.
-If you store this information on paper it’s going to start taking up large amounts of space.
-Several things happen as you continue accumulating paper.
-Storage costs go up, it’s harder to find files you’re looking for, and the files take up more and more space.
-Plus, paper files are easily damaged and you risk losing years worth of records if something like a fire or flood happens.
+If you store this information on paper, it’s going to start taking up large amounts of space.
+As you continue accumulating paper, storage costs go up, it’s harder to find the files you’re looking for, and the files take up more and more space.
+Plus, paper files are easily damaged.
+You risk losing years’ worth of records if something like a fire or flood happens.

 Does It Really Matter How You Store Your Data?

-Data is an important asset in any business, and for some companies it’s one of the most important assets.
-The way you store your data plays a major role in how easy it is to access, use, and keep secure.
+Data is an important asset in any business.
+For some companies, it’s one of the most important assets.
+The way you store your data plays a major role in how easy it is to access, use, and secure important records and business documents.

 Paper files meet the minimum requirements for data storage.
-You can keep the important files on-hand and if they’re organized carefully you’ll be able to find what you’re looking for.
+You can keep the important files on hand and if they’re organized carefully, you’ll be able to find what you’re looking for.
 But that’s about it.
-Paper gives you a way to store data, but it doesn’t empower you to use that data effectively.
-You can look up the data and analyze it to budget, forecast customer demand, and answer other needs in your business.
-However, a paper storage system doesn’t do anything to make those tasks easier.
+Paper gives you a way to store data.
+However, it doesn’t empower your company to use that data effectively.
+You can look up the data and analyze it to budget, forecast customer demand, and answer other needs in your business, but a paper storage system doesn’t do anything to make those tasks easier.

 - How would you recover files if a fire, flood, or other disaster destroys the papers?

-- Do you have enough room to store seven years worth of tax records?
+- Do you have enough room to store seven years’ worth of tax records on paper?

 - Are the time, storage space, and effort involved in maintaining a paper filing system cost-effective?